ProjectGlassV3/GlassGPT/README.md

 After setting the API key, import the project into Android Studio.
 Then you can build the project and run it on your Google Glass device!

 # Usage
 To interact with the AI, open the Assistant app from the launcher, tap, then speak your command or request.
-The AI response will then be fetched and displayed directly on the Google Glass screen.
+The AI response will then be fetched and displayed directly on the Google Glass screen, as well as read-back to the user using TTS.

 # Contributing
 We welcome contributions!